Marcin-Kowalczykk/AI_PLAYGROUND/README.md

 ### EXAMPLE2

-- Conversation with Ai
+- Auto conversation with Ai
+- External Api generates questions (these questions will try to recognize you as a human, system wants to talk only with Robots)
+- AI as a user responds to questions
+- Answers are based on SYSTEM prompt
-- Questions are based on previous questions and asnwers
+- Questions and answers are based on previous questions and answers
+- Ai remember previous question and answers
+- Process works till external api will approve you as a robot based on your (AI) answers
+- You can manipulate AI’s responses by changing its system prompt (systemMsgExample2)